Emergency Care

 When you arrive, we will move quickly to address what is bothering you.
 The first goal is always to get you out of pain or stabilize the situation.
 Once that is done, we will explain what we found, what your options are for definitive treatment, and what your next steps should be.

 In some cases, the emergency visit fully resolves the problem.
-In others, it is the first step in a longer treatment sequence — for example, an emergency extraction may eventually lead to an implant, or an emergency root canal may be followed by a crown.
+In others, it is the first step in a longer treatment sequence.
+An emergency extraction may eventually lead to an implant, or an emergency root canal may be followed by a crown.
 We will lay out the full picture so you know what to expect.

 Existing patients